Patient and Family Advisor Program

 Every month, MetroHealth’s Patient and Family Advisory (PFA) Council meets to help identify the greatest concerns of patients and their family members.

-According to the Institute for Family Centered Care in Bethesda, MD, establishing a PFA Council is one of the most effective ways to involve families and patients in the design of health care.
+According to the Institute for Family Centered Care, establishing a PFA Council is one of the most effective ways to involve families and patients in the design of health care.

 MetroHealth’s PFA Council has provided valuable feedback on numerous communication tools prepared for patients and their families.

 “Since the PFA Program’s inception in 2014, the program has grown exponentially leading to improvements in quality, safety, environmental design and delivery of care,” said Lastic.
 “The contributions of our Patient and Family Advisors are felt by patients and their families daily.
 Collaborating with our Patient and Family Advisors has become part of the culture at MetroHealth.”